Simone Manuel Is Louder—and Prouder—in 2020

 “If this makes you uncomfortable, check your privilege.
 Think of those who lack comfort EVERY SINGLE DAY.”

 Reaction has been predominantly positive, from rank-and-file fans to corporate backers.
-In fact, Manuel is one of four Olympic or Paralympic athletes featured in a new Proctor & Gamble spot that champions their activism.
+In fact, Manuel is one of four Olympic or Paralympic athletes featured in a new Procter & Gamble digital video series, titled The Measure of Greatness, that champions their activism.

 Critics?
 There have been a few.
 But this is what you sign up for by raising your voice.